 Catalytic converter failure: The catalytic converter turns the carbon monoxide produced during the combustion process into carbon dioxide.
 Maladies like excessive carbon build-up can cause premature catalytic converter failure.
 We at Auto Source Of West Michigan can take care of that for you along with any auto repair.

 Spark plug/ignition coil issues: An ignition coil generates electricity the spark plugs in order to ignite the air and fuel mixture in your vehicle's combustion chambers.

 Mass airflow sensor failure: The mass airflow sensor monitors how much air enters the engine.
 If you are experiencing a rough idle or trouble starting, you can come to Auto Source Of West Michigan so we can inspect your mass airflow sensor.

 Your Quality Shop for Check Engine Light Services

 We at Auto Source Of West Michigan in Coopersville are experts in all things auto repair.
 We've been fixing cars since 1991, and our owner Will Drudy and technicians have decades of combined experience.
 We can perform a multitude of services on your vehicle, including brake repair.

 Reasons You Should Do Business With Us:

 To schedule an appointment with Auto Source Of West Michigan in Coopersville, give us a call at 616-837-9447 or schedule an appointment online.
-Auto Source Of West Michigan - Quality you Can Trust, at a Fair Price!.
+Auto Source Of West Michigan - Quality Work From Our Skilled Mechanics, at a Fair Price!.